-I enjoyed Takada Castle’s “Hanami” Cherry Blossom Festival in Joetsu
+I Enjoyed Takada Castle’s “Hanami” Festival in Joetsu, Niigata

 However, the original castle was destroyed by fire in the Meiji period, 1870.
 After that, there was no castle in the park for a long time, but about 20 years ago, this one was reconstructed.